GoogleChrome/developer.chrome.com/site/en/docs/apps/angular_framework/index.md

 ## About the app {: #first }

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/UbxLa9XoyBXX4BgqNqeJ.png", alt="Google Drive Uploader", height="680", width="580" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/UbxLa9XoyBXX4BgqNqeJ.png", alt="Google Drive Uploader", height="680", width="580" %}

 The Google Drive Uploader allows users to quickly view and interact with files stored in their Google Drive account as well as upload new files using the [HTML Drag and Drop APIs][5].
 It's a